Anthonypaige/investnurenergy/src/content/post/what-is-the-high-efficiency-electric-home-rebate-act.md

 ### **What is the High-Efficiency Electric Home Rebate Act?**

 The High-Efficiency Electric Home Rebate Act (HEEHRA) is a groundbreaking piece of legislation that's part of the larger Inflation Reduction Act.
-It's designed to make energy-efficient home upgrades more accessible, especially for LMI households.
+It's designed to make energy-efficient home upgrades more accessiblefo r LMI households.
 The act provides a full 100% credit for low-income households earning less than 80% of the state median income, and a 50% point-of-sale rebate for moderate-income households earning between 80% and 150% of the state's median income.

 ### **What is covered undered the HEEHRA?**